Job "taking care of children during the day and father at night"

 After graduating, working as a PG (Promotion Girl - female marketing staff), often appearing in eye-catching dresses with the task of promoting, introducing products, selling promotional items or at events, Quynh Chau, 26 years old, in Ho Chi Minh City, has met many men who asked her to be a... "sugar baby".

-Chau once met an 80-year-old man, the same age as her grandfather, the former director of the company where she worked, who suggested that she become an "adopted child", "I'll take care of everything, no need to work hard"...
+Chau once met an 80-year-old man, the same age as her grandfather, the former director of the company where she worked, who suggested that she become her "adopted child", "I'll take care of everything, no need to work hard"...

 According to Chau, youth and beauty are advantages when going to work but can also be disadvantages for many girls.
-Many people, not only men but also women, have the prejudice of "long legs, short brains", thinking that beautiful girls cannot work or are beautiful just for show, implying that beautiful people have many ways to make money leisurely.
+Many people, not only men but also women, have the prejudice of "long legs, short brains", thinking that beautiful girls cannot work or are beautiful for decoration, implying that beautiful people have many ways to make money leisurely.

 At that time, the most beautiful Miss Asia in 2009, Huong Giang, was not happy with this comparison.
 She replied: "Beautiful women are not for making tea or serving water."